-Model 3: Scripted military confrontation.
-The CCP's efforts to weaken and divide the American camp left U.S. forces vulnerable when the Communists responded kinetically to a perceived threat from them later that year.
-The CCP had abruptly stopped seeking cooperation with the United States after learning that, at the February 1945 Yalta Conference, the Allies agreed to let the Soviets occupy northeastern China.238 The Soviets lived up to CCP hopes by refusing to let Nationalist forces land at the ports they controlled.
+nists responded kinetically to a perceived threat from them later that year.
+The CCP had abruptly stopped seeking cooperation with the United States after learning that, at the February 1945 Yalta Conference, the Allies agreed to let the Soviets occupy northeastern China.
+The Soviets lived up to CCP hopes by refusing to let Nationalist forces land at the ports they controlled.
 But American forces, with their legacy ties to Chiang, complicated Communist efforts to secure control at the expense of the KMT in the wake of Japan's departure from the region.
-Mao told the Communists to prepare for war against the United States and Chiang.239 In CCP united-front terms, fighting the United States would entail exploiting the Communists' superior situational awareness in northeastern China so they could target isolated, outnumbered American units.
+Mao told the Communists to prepare for war against the United States and Chiang.
+In CCP united-front terms, fighting the United States would entail exploiting the Communists' superior situational awareness in northeastern China so they could target isolated, outnumbered American units.